-• 128454 (1) "Licensed mental health service provider" means a psychologist licensed by the Board of Psychology, registered psychologist, postdoctoral psychological assistant, postdoctoral psychology trainee employed in an exempt setting pursuant to Section 2910 of the Business and Professions Code, or employed pursuant to a State Department of Health Care Services waiver pursuant to Section 5751.2 of the Welfare and Institutions Code, marriage and family therapist, marriage and family therapist intern, licensed clinical social worker, and associate clinical social worker."
-(FOR BOARD RESPONSE NOT HEARING)
+• Per Health and Safety Code section 128454 (1) "Licensed mental health service provider" means a psychologist licensed by the Board of Psychology, registered psychologist, postdoctoral psychological assistant, postdoctoral psychology trainee employed in an exempt setting pursuant to Section 2910 of the Business and Professions Code, or employed pursuant to a State Department of Health Care Services waiver pursuant to Section 5751.2 of the Welfare and Institutions Code, marriage and family therapist, marriage and family therapist intern, licensed clinical social worker, and associate clinical social worker."

-- The majority of mental health practitioners who apply for the loan repayment program do not receive any award.
-Please see the table below, which reflects the Licensed Mental Health Services Provider Education program applications numbers.
-Specifically how many applications were received, eligible, awarded and not awarded in FY 2012-13, 2013-14, and 2014-15. - The Mental Health Loan Assumption Program (MHLAP) is funded by Proposition 63 funds.
+- The majority of mental health practitioners who apply for the loan repayment program do not receive any award due to limitations in financial resources.
+Please see the table below, which reflects the Licensed Mental Health Services Provider Education program application numbers.
+Specifically, the table reflects how many applications were received, eligible, awarded and not awarded in FY 2012-13, 2013-14, and 2014-15. - The Mental Health Loan Assumption Program (MHLAP) is funded by Proposition 63 funds.
 Licensees of the Board are also eligible for awards through this program.
 Applicants can receive up to \$10,000 from this Program.

-Boar d of Psychology Fund
+Board of Psychology Fund

 LMH 12/13 13/14 14/15

 Total applications received 31 63 49

 Total eligible applications 29 61 40

 Did not score high enough for award NA 5 19

 Awarded through Grant funding NA 22 NA

 Awarded through Board of Psychology Funding 8 7 10

 Total not awarded 21 27 11